-LSU is located on more than 2,000 acres in the southern part of the city near the Mississippi River.
-The campus is known for the 1,200 large oak trees that surround and shade the university, with "Stately oaks and broad magnolias" being the catch phrase description of the university.
+LSU is located on more than 1,000 acres in the southern part of the city near the Mississippi River.
+The campus is known for the roughly 1,200 large oak trees that surround and shade the university, with "Stately oaks and broad magnolias" being the catch phrase description of the university.
 LSU is also distinguished by the five historic and beautiful lakes that surround the area, referred to as the "LSU lakes".
 The campus is home to two Indian mounds created by Native Americans over 5,000 years ago, located near the northwest corner of campus.

 The trademark architecture of the university is characterized by the tan stucco walls, red tile rooftops, and arches.
 LSU is covered in beautiful landscaping, with crepe myrtles, azaleas, camellias, and the famous oak and magnolia trees providing both shade throughout the campus and a beautiful environment for students.
-For more information and facts about the university, click here.

 The university is strong in biological sciences, chemistry, civil and environmental engineering, English, French Studies, history, mass communication, mathematics, mechanical engineering, and physics.
 Unique offerings reflecting the geography of Louisiana are coastal studies and ecology.
 The Middleton Library contains special collections in natural history, military history, dialects of France, economics, Louisiana history, and American history.